This Blue Mountains 4WD Tracks Adventure post was last updated on 12 June 2020.

 Last Sunday, I was instructed to meet at Taylor Square in Sydney at 6:30am to be picked up for a Blue Mountains 4WD tracks adventure.

 That’s literally all I knew about the adventure I was about to embark on.
-I knew about the Blue Mountains and have been aching to get out there to explore more of that region, but I’m not sure I really knew what a 4WD adventure there entailed.
+I knew about the Blue Mountains and have been aching to get out there to explore more of that region, but I’m not sure I really knew what a 4WD Blue Mountains adventure entailed.

-Spoiler alert: This is 4WD-ing in the Blue Mountains.
+Spoiler alert: This is 4WD tracks in the Blue Mountains.

 So armed with close to zero information, I rose before sunrise, made my way into the city, and climbed up into my chariot for the day – a sturdy Land Rover.
 We drove about 2.5 hours northwest of Sydney towards Lithgow and first pulled off to explore an abandoned train station.

 Zig Zag Railway